-The Barriers, Strategies and Actions section of the SIP starts on page 9 of the blank paper-based SIP template.
+The Barriers, Strategies and Actions section of the SIP starts on page 8 of the blank paper-based SIP template.

-The template provides the opportunity for services to document up to 4 Barriers with associated Strategies, Actions and Progress Notes.
-If additional Barriers have been identified the service can copy and paste additional Barrier, Strategies, Actions and Progress Notes sections into this template.
+The template provides the opportunity to document up to 4 Barriers with associated Strategies, Actions and Progress Notes.
+Additional Barriers, Strategies and Action can be added to this template or removed as required